 If a child has suffered significant harm, a referral will be made to Children's Social Care via the Children and Families Front Door in order to ensure that the needs of both the victim and perpetrator are the subject of professional risk assessments by social workers.
-Similarly, any instance of sexual activity between pupils on the school site will always be referred to Children's Social Care.
+Similarly, any instance of sexual activity between students on LAMP site will always be referred to Children's Social Care.